 First off, you’re already “house trained” and know what to expect.
 If your prior accountant sent out an “organizer” and you have it, just use that and come to us.
-For the most part, I would assume my fees are comparable or even better.
+For the most part, I would assume my fees are comparable or somewhat better.
 And, my gosh, you’ll see, I’m not like the others.
-I am a total tax geek and love it that way.
+I am a total tax geek and just love it that way.
 Come on in and you will sense the enthusiasm I bring to preparing your taxes.

 Are you looking to “upgrade”?
 Did you use H&R Block® or another storefront last year?

 Okay, so maybe, last year you used good ol’ Block or another one of those guys, but now want to go a little better.
-Okay my fees are somewhat more, but I am a lot better.
-My rates might be just 20-25% more than H&R Block®’s rates–just look at what you paid them last year, but you are getting 25 years of tax preparation experience, an office that doesn’t close up after tax season, and, well…me!
+Okay my fees are more, but I am a lot better.
+(Sorry, guys) My rates might be just 20-25% more than H&R Block®’s rates–just look at what you paid them last year, but you are getting 25 years of tax preparation experience, an office that doesn’t close up after tax season, and, well…me!
 Okay, so just make an appointment and come on in.
 Now, just like when you did your taxes with Block, you need to bring all of your tax documents.
 Here’s a list.
 You need to have all of your expenses already added up when you come in.
 I don’t want to see your receipts.

 Do you feel your prior CPA or other tax accountant is just charging too much and want to save some money?

 Okay, you’re not going to like this.
 I have found this type of prospective client interview doesn’t go very well.
-If you’ve been using a CPA firm but feel their fees have gotten too high, then I wouldn’t switch to me with the prime idea of lowering your fees.
+If you’ve been using a CPA firm but feel their fees have gotten too high, then I wouldn’t switch to me with the prime motivation of lowering your fees.
 In general, your fees will probably decrease from many CPA firms–especially if they are the larger firms with the big offices, lots of people and a nice office view, but I can’t guarantee it.
 Let me try to put this another way, I’ve been doing this for 25 years and I’ve reached a point where I don’t want to undercut competitors to get new business in the door.

 Did you do your taxes yourself via TurboTax® or some other software last year?